steve-burton/gummi-bear-kingdom-dotnet/src/gummi-bear-kingdom/README.md

 ## Support and contact details

-You can contact me on Github at steve-burton.
+You can contact me on Github at [Steve Burton.](https://www.github.com/steve-burton).

 ## Technologies Used